rgitrepo/kubernetes-beginner-to-pro/docs/day7/context.md

 #### Creating a New Context

 Creating a context allows you to define which cluster, user, and namespace you want to work with.
-This is especially useful when managing multiple clusters or environments.
 The command to create a context is:

 ```bash
 kubectl config set-context <context-name> --cluster=<cluster-name> --user=<user-name> --namespace=<namespace>